vermasuraj11011/flyway_database_version_control/README.md

 </plugin>
 ````

-* Add the flyway.config file in the rood directory of your project
+* Add the flyway.config file in the root directory of your project

 ````text
 flyway.user = <db_user_name>